-For Americans, two days are synonymous with World War Two.
+For Americans, two days are synonymous with World War II.
 The first is December 7, 1941, the Pearl Harbor attack.
 The other is D-Day, June 6, 1944, when the United States and allied forces launched the largest amphibious invasion in history to free Europe from the total conquest of Nazi Germany and the Axis powers.

 There have been several popular movies about the Normandy Invasion including The Longest Day and Saving Private Ryan.
 Yet for far too many it is simply incomprehensible that only about 70 years ago millions of combatants in the Allied and Axis armies and air forces were locked in exceedingly lethal and destructive combat in fields, villages, cities, and skies across the entire European continent.
 The stakes were nothing less than the fate of the world.